dotnet/spa-templates/README.md

 When you're ready to propose your changes prepared in your fork, use the `/.github/PULL_REQUEST_TEMPLATE/projectTemplate.md` PR template when submitting a new PR.
 To do so, append the additional `&template=projectTemplate.md` parameter to the PR creation page link, and you'll get all the info we need to fill in for the PR.

-## Community owned ASP.NET Core SPA project templates
+## Community-owned ASP.NET Core SPA project templates

-The below list represents project template packages on NuGet, which enable different scenarios for ASP.NET Core backed SPA project templates.
+This section is for community-owned project templates for using ASP.NET Core with various frontend JavaScript frameworks.
+To add a project template to this list just send us a PR.

 <!--
 Please use this template for each submission